zostera/django-modeltrans/docs/pages/settings.rst

 ``MODELTRANS_FALLBACK``
 -----------------------
 A dict of fallback chains as lists of languages.
-By default, it falls back to the language defined in django setting `LANGUAGE_CODE`.
+By default, it falls back to the language defined in `MODELTRANS_DEFAULT_LANGUAGE`.

 For example, django-modeltrans will fall back to:
  - english when the active language is 'nl'